ga-wdi-curriculum/js-objects-functions/readme.md

 ## Learning Objectives (5 / 5)

+### Functions
+- Describe what a JavaScript function is.
+- Recognize the parts of a function.
+- Write a function in JavaScript using a declaration and an expression.
+- Define hoisting.
+- Differentiate between referencing and invoking a function.
+- State the difference between a function's output and side effects.

 ### Objects
 - Compare objects and key-value stores to arrays as data structures.
 - Explain the difference between object properties and methods.